augejs/core/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/augejs/core/issues) or submit PRs.

 `augejs` follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

-### Contributors

-This project exists thanks to all the people who contribute.

-...

 ## License